 To quote Markus Moding, CEO and Co-Founder, DocOnline, “Strong measures have to be taken to strengthen and sustain the current health systems to educate people and mitigate the ill-effects of these lifestyle-related health conditions.
 As a nation, it is critical to move away from a ‘Sick-care’ and last-minute approach to a more ‘Wellness’ and preventive thrust.
 This entails a fundamental shift from a “state of being” to a “state of living a healthy lifestyle”.

-It is only possible when there is a clear orientation and concentrated focus on inculcating an active and healthy lifestyle among the public.
+It is only possible when there are a clear orientation and concentrated focus on inculcating an active and healthy lifestyle among the public.
 Corporate employees veer towards the consumption of a poor diet and also lack regular physical activity, which makes them even more susceptible to lifestyle diseases.”

 “Prevention and early diagnosis can be the vital keys in the creation of optimal wellness-promoting environments.
-Telemedicine offers an easy and viable option for patients to seek primary and specialist healthcare consultations in a timely, cost-effective and efficient manner, while retaining confidentiality and approachability,” he further added.
+Telemedicine offers an easy and viable option for patients to seek primary and specialist healthcare consultations in a timely, cost-effective and efficient manner while retaining confidentiality and approachability,” he further added.

 Multi-pronged and widespread actions are needed to address these issues.